- Portable Games

 "You can shoot anytime now."

 Norse's sweaty hands readied the Itacha M37.
-He aimed well at the combined Millenia monster.
+He aimed well at the hybrid Millenia monster.
 However, Millenia easily dodged even when he pulled the trigger.
 There was nothing that could be done.
 Millenia could attack him now at this moment.
 He can't attack because Millenia would simply measure the timing of his aim.
 Then it'll definitely pierce through his throat rather than his shoulder...

 The same gold eyes as Mylène peeped out from the gaps of its silver hair.
 It caught Norse in the center of its eyes and aimed at even the smallest opportunity to attack.